Learner’s permits allow Indiana residents to practice driving before obtaining a driver’s license.

 Driving with a Learner's Permit

-If you provided proof of your enrollment in an approved driver education course and successfully passed the knowledge exam to obtain your learner’s permit, you may start practicing driving with:
+If you provided proof of your enrollment in an approved behind-the-wheel training course and successfully passed the knowledge exam to obtain your learner’s permit, you may start practicing driving with:

-- A BMV-licensed driving instructor who is working under the direction of a driver education course or certified driver rehabilitation program.
+- A BMV-licensed driving instructor who is working under the direction of a driver training course or certified driver rehabilitation program.

 - A licensed driver who holds a valid Indiana driver’s license, is at least 25 years of age, and is related to the learner’s permit holder by blood, marriage, or legal status.